 Snack on walnuts in their shells; the time it takes to crack them open can help you slow down, so your body has more time to register the food and you feel full with fewer calories.

-Several studies show that this delicious spice can help reduce blood sugar.
+Several studies show that this delicious spice can help reduce blood sugar levels!
 One, study noted how people with type 2 diabetes who’d taken one or more grams of cinnamon daily had dropped their fasting blood sugar by a whopping 30 percent, compared to people who took no cinnamon.
 They also reduced their triglycerides, LDL cholesterol, and total cholesterol by upwards of 25 percent.

 Here’s why: Cinnamon is rich in chromium, a mineral that enhances the effects of insulin.
 It’s also loaded with polyphenols, antioxidants that gather up all the free radicals in your blood to protect you from cancer and also lower systemic inflammation, further guarding you from diabetes and heart disease.